Fashion / Style

 Do women have to wear black?

 Although it may seem like the obvious choice, there's no official obligation to wear black to formal events of this nature.
-Several of the most show-stopping gowns in fashion history marry colour and formality; case in point, Lauren Hutton in that rainbow Halston v-neck.
+Several of the most show-stopping gowns in fashion history marry colour and formality; case in point, Lauren Hutton in that rainbow Halston v-neck at the 1975 Oscars.
 Many designers at the forefront of evening wear regularly experiment with various shades and even prints.
-When we finally get the chance to return to our normal events calendar, you best believe we'll be opting for a maximalist, Christopher John Rogers vibrant gown complete with outsized train and all.
+When our next black tie event reveals itself, you best believe we'll be opting for a maximalist, Loewe gown (although Schiaparelli would be out first port of call).

 Stay inspired, follow us.